ctuning/ck-request/README.md

 CK repository including unique ID and dependencies on other repositories (in case you would like to reuse already existing modules and artifacts).

-You can find this file on Linux as following:
+You can find this file on Linux as follows:
 ```
  $ cat `ck find repo:request-asplos18-my-workflow`/.ckr.json
 ```